The Modern Jive Timeline

 In March, Nicky Haslam sold the Ceroc & Modern Jive Dance Company to her right hand woman, Julie Gunn.
 At this time, CMJ had ten Sydney venues plus licensed operations in Canberra, Adelaide and Perth.

-The Ceroc & Modern Jive Dance Company range of Modern Jive instructional DVDs has grown to the largest in the world (with 16 titles from Beginner, through Intermediate, Close Moves and Advanced to Musicality & Style) produced by and featuring Nicky Haslam and her dance partner since 2000, Robert Winter.
+The Ceroc & Modern Jive Dance Company range of Modern Jive instructional DVDs had grown to be the largest in the world (with 16 titles from Beginner, through Intermediate, Close Moves and Advanced to Musicality & Style) produced by and featuring Nicky Haslam and her dance partner since 2000, Robert Winter.

 On July 1st 2009 Angelique Finucane (née Meyer) sold the Ceroc Dance (New Zealand) to Elly-Ann Pritchard.